auth0/docs/articles/flows/guides/device-auth/includes/receive-tokens.md

 You should validate your tokens before saving them.
 To learn how, see [Verify Access Tokens](/api-auth/tutorials/verify-access-token) and [Validate an ID Token](/tokens/guides/id-token/validate-id-token).
 :::

 [Access Tokens](/tokens/access-token) are used to call the [Auth0 Authentication API's `/userinfo` endpoint](/api/authentication#get-user-info) or another API.
+You will be able to use the Access Token to call `/userinfo` only if you included the `openid` scope.
 If you are calling your own API, the first thing your API will need to do is [verify the Access Token](/api-auth/tutorials/verify-access-token).

 [ID Tokens](/tokens/id-token) contain user information that must be [decoded and extracted](/tokens/id-token#id-token-payload).
+The `id_token` will only be present in the response if you included the `openid` scope.

 [Refresh Tokens](/tokens/refresh-token) are used to obtain a new Access Token or ID Token after the previous one has expired.
 The `refresh_token` will only be present in the response if you included the `offline_access` scope and enabled __Allow Offline Access__ for your API in the Dashboard.